l-aldarondo/Stock-Analysis/README.md

 #### Specific for the refactored VBA code

-- The results of the refactoring the already working VBA script represented an **88%** decrease in runtime while still achieving the identical summary results as shown in tables Fig 1.2 to 1.5
+- By refactoring the already working VBA code, we achieved an **88%** decrease in runtime while preserving the functionality and obtaining identical summary results as shown in tables Fig 1.2 to 1.5.
 - We improved the legibility and comprehensibility of the code, now it is easier to read without the additional nested ”for loop” and macros.
+- On the downside, we had to account for the time added to refactor the code.

  [Markdown Reference 1](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)<br />
  [Markdown Reference 2](https://www.markdownguide.org/basic-syntax/)<br />